sc-mitton/ishboxing/README.md

 take them to the app.

 Steps:
-1. Initiator taps a button to start a meeting, or they enter a "room" where a meeting is scheduled
+1. Initiator taps a button to start a match, or they enter a "room" where a match has been scheduled
-2. Simulatenous to step 1, open a supabase broadcast channel with a generated meeting id
+2. Simulatenous to step 1, open a supabase broadcast channel with a generated match id
-3. Send a message to the server for who you're trying to connect to (user id) along with a meeting id
+3. Send a message to the server for who you're trying to connect to (user id) along with a match id
-4. Send a push notification to the user (include the meeting id in the push notification)
+4. Send a push notification to the user (include the match id in the push notification)
 5. If the user doesn't acknowledge the push notification within a certain amount of time, it times out
 6. If the user does acknowledge the notification then their app is opened
 7. Once the app is opened, it connects to the supabse broadcast channel and notifies the other user that they're connected